|4||Autumn 2017||Amended, approved and issued||Autumn 2019|

 The DfE also states that uniform:

-The school governors consider personal appearance to be very important to help create the purposeful learning atmosphere we have at St John’s and the sense of pride and belonging to a family that is central to our ethos.
+The Governing Board consider personal appearance to be very important to help create the purposeful learning atmosphere we have at St John’s and the sense of pride and belonging to a family that is central to our ethos.
 The school welcomes children from all backgrounds and faiths.
-It is the responsibility of all parent/carers to ensure that their child arrives at school in accordance to the School Uniform Policy.
-Should an item of clothing prove problematic for a pupil with disabilities, then parents are invited to draw this to the attention of the Headteacher.
+It is the responsibility of all parents/carers to ensure that their child arrives at school in accordance to the School Uniform Policy.
+Should an item of clothing prove problematic for a pupil with disabilities, then parents/carers are invited to draw this to the attention of the Headteacher.

-We ask that parent/carers send their children to our school to support our uniform policy.
+We expect parent/carers to send their children to our school to support our uniform policy.
 We believe that parent/carers have a duty to send their children to school correctly dressed and ready for daily school work.
-Parents/carers should ensure their child has the correct school uniform, appropriate for the weather conditions and it is clean, named and in good repair.
+Parents/Carers should ensure their child has the correct school uniform, appropriate for the weather conditions and it is clean, named and in good repair.

 The full and correct school uniform is as follows: